therewasaguy/lens-data-join/README.md

-# th-data-join
+# lens-data-join

-See the [component page](http://thelmanews.github.io/th-data-join) for more information.
+See the [component page](http://lenses.github.io/lens-data-join) for more information.